hummatli/cAndroid/README.md

 #How to use?

-Caution: CandroidServer has fully tested on Windows OS.
+**Caution:** cAndroidServer has fully tested on Windows OS.
 On other OSs needs customization.
-All funtion may will not work
+All function may be will not work

 ***1)*** Compile and run `cAndroidServer` on your PC